swastikmaiti/Embedding-Quantization/README.md

 In this this work we implement Embedding Quantization.
 This is a great technique for significantly faster and cheaper retrieval.
 We go through the step by step procedure of qunatizing embedding along with conceptual explanation and implementation.

+All the explanations and Codes are reproduced based on the [Article](https://huggingface.co/blog/embedding-quantization) from Hugging Face.

 # Introduction

 To implement a RAG System, we will mrequire some kind of retrieval system.
 Thus there has to be some database to retrieve from.